AKCreators/AKCreators/README.md

-- 👋 Hi, I’m @AKCreators
+- 👋 Hi, I’m @abdulkhaliq
 - 👀 I’m interested in web development and design
 - 🌱 I work in the PHP and laravel
 - 🌱I also work in the javaScript